Sounds of Night Birds: How to Identify 21 Nocturnal Birds by Their Calls

 Sound of Common Poorwill:

-Common Poorwills are summer visitors in large parts of the western United States, but occur year-round in the southwestern parts of the US.
+Common Poorwills are summer visitors across much of the western United States and occur year-round in the warmer southwest.

 Scientific name: Antrostomus carolinensis